viant/bqtail/cmd/README.md

 Event can be **trigger directly** to the bqtail process if source URL is Google Cloud Storage URL where path matches bucket and rule filter.
 Otherwise all files are copied from sourceURL to gs://${bucket}/$filterPath, and then event is fired.

-If **direct triggering mode** all data files are govern by BqTail ingestion rule.
+In **direct triggering mode** all data files are govern by BqTail ingestion rule.
 For example if rule uses batching window, datafile last modification is used to allocate corresponding batches.
 Take another example when a rule uses delete action on Success, all matched file would be deleted.